Disordered 2D ferromagnetism at the surface of FeSi

 The difference between FC and ZFC magnetization ($\Delta M$) vs. $T$ is plotted in Fig. \ref{fig:MvT}, demonstrating a drastic evolution from small to large fields.
 As the bulk of FeSi is weakly paramagnetic, this subtraction allows any and all bulk contributions to be eliminated.
-At low fields we observe difference between FC and ZFC results owing to the surface ferromagnetism, but at larger fields the bulk paramagnetic behavior eclipses the surface moments.
+At low fields we observe difference between FC and ZFC results owing to the surface ferromagnetism, but at the largest fields the bulk paramagnetism contributes significantly to the measured moment, as evidenced by the 7 T / 300 K data in Fig. \ref{fig:MagFrag}.
 These results demonstrate that careful measurements of magnetization on a collection of small FeSi crystal fragments at low fields allow investigation of a surface FM state that exists on top of a bulk crystal.